Glossary

 Layer 2

-Any framework or protocol that is built on top of and dependent on a layer 1 blockchain.
+Layer 2 refers to a secondary framework or protocol that is built on top of an existing blockchain system.

 See Also